 The Joint Audit and Governance Committee had considered the report at its meeting on 29 January 2018 and had not recommended any adjustments to the strategy as a result of the first six months' activities.
-That committee and Cabinet had concluded Vale of White Horse District Council - Council minutes that the treasury management activities had operated within the agreed parameters set out in the approved treasury management strategy.
+That committee and Cabinet had concluded that the treasury management activities had operated within the agreed parameters set out in the approved treasury management strategy.